buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Entities/IfcCableCarrierFitting.md

 # IfcCableCarrierFitting

-A cable carrier fitting is a fitting that is placed at junction or transition in a cable carrier system.
+A cable carrier fitting is a fitting that is placed at junction or transition in a cable carrier system.<!-- end of definition -->

 > HISTORY  New entity in IFC4